programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 Alternately, we can achieve the same result with a  [lambda function](https://www.geeksforgeeks.org/python-lambda-anonymous-functions-filter-map-reduce/).

 The lambda function is preferred because it is more compact but still easy to understand.
-A lambda function doesn't require defining a fuction (we we did with `capValue(x)` above.
-The lambda function can be run directly within the `.apply()` method.
+A lambda function doesn't require defining a fuction (we we did with `capValue(x)` above), and can be run directly within the `.apply()` method.

 Using the lambda function requires only one line:
 ```python
 map_df['MapScale'] = map_df['count'].apply(lambda x: x if x<50 else 50)
 ```
-Now that we know how to add a new column of values for our scale, let's look at one example of how to implement this.
+Now that we know how to add a new column of values for our scale, let's look at how to implement this.

 #### Create a Logarithm Scale-Value